 Start Milestone is a zero duration activity that only has a start date.
 It is used to mark the beginning of a phase or an important event.

 Finish Milestone is a zero duration activity that only has a finish date.
 It is used to mark the completion of a phase or an important event.

 WBS Summary compromises a batch of activities that have a common WBS (Work Breakdown Structure) level.
-Start date of WBS Summary is the earliest start date and finish date is the latest finish date of the activities in the group.
+The start date of the WBS Summary is the earliest start date and the finish date is the latest finish date of the activities in the group.

 Oracle Primavera P6 Adding Activity Types

-In P6, Activity type of activity can be selected by using the ‘General tab at the bottom details area as shown in Figure 1.
+In P6, the Activity type can be selected by using the ‘General tab at the bottom details area as shown in Figure 1.

 How to Add Activities in Oracle Primavera P6 ?

-Activities can be inserted into a schedule by using a couple of way from the Activities window.
+Activities can be inserted into a schedule by using a couple of ways from the Activities window.
 (Figure 2)

 1. Click Add from the Command Bar